 The set by Torry Bend added another layer of visual interest.
 Oversized, stackable foam blocks formed a wall that the dancers then disassembled, reassembled, pushed around, threw at each other, and launched themselves into over the course of the dance.

 The array of visual elements never felt overdone to me; if anything, the costume and set changes always felt natural, like unearthing and assuming new roles from a dress-up chest in the attic.
 The changes re-directed the dance in unexpected and surprising ways each time, and I found myself wondering when the dancers had the chance to stock the next costumes or props behind the always-moving wall.

-Dancers in formation planted their hands on the ground, scurrying around with their feet while their black skirts swooped around them.
+Dancers in formation planted their hands on the ground, scurrying around with their feet while their black skirts swooped over them.
 I thought they looked just like a flock of birds descending upon a field.
-Immediately after, McMurray introduced “Blackbird” into the mix.
-It was a simple connection, but it gave me goosebumps.
+Immediately after, McMurray introduced The Beatles’ “Blackbird” into the mix.
+It was a simple connection, but one that gave me goosebumps.

 “Lady Madonna” (“...see how they run..”) accompanied the performers running frenziedly throughout the space, in varying, cartoonish ways.
 “You’ve Got to Hide Your Love Away” (”...gather ‘round, all you clowns...”) was slowed down and warped by McMurray as the dancers donned clown accoutrements and slumped along the foam wall in a sad yet mostly comical procession.

-It’s difficult to talk about the dancing in "Elizabeth" as a whole because so many puzzling and amusing things happened the entire time.
+It’s difficult to talk about the dancing in "Elizabeth" as a whole because so many puzzling and amusing things happened.

 Mary Lyn Graves had a solo for which she appeared en pointe, leaping spritely from side to side, and bourrée-ing yearningly.
 She then began crashing into performers, which caused her to practice a melodramatic gasp-and-fall on loop, until she reached the perfect cadence of gasp and fell for a final time.